The truth about 7 common credit report myths

 Seven years is a rule of thumb that applies to late payments.
 The confusion comes in when that seven years actually starts.

+That's the confusing part, adds Griffin.
 Consumers often don't realize that what they see on their personal credit report isn't necessarily what a lender sees.

 3. Myth: Checking credit reports too often will hurt